turingschool/try-turing/try-coding-fe/js-intro/index.md

 <div class="try-it-new">
   <h3>Try It: Data Types</h3>
-  <p>Back in your replit, add two more variables assigned to Integer values.
-Use puts or print to verify that the data was stored in the variable as expected!</p>
+  <p>Back in your replit, add two more variables assigned to Number values.
+Use console.log() to verify that the data was stored in the variable as expected!</p>
 </div>

 ## User Input